 Notes: Methodology applied a conservative estimate of R25.
-It is expected that more detailed estimates will be provided in the ACP/LSP stage which include a distribution of densities.
-Calculations exclude DIA1 as this area is proposed for the investigation of a rural enterprise cluster outlined in Section 1.7.1.
+It is expected that more detailed estimates will be provided in the ACP/ LSP stage which include a distribution of densities.
+Calculations exclude DIA 1 as this area is proposed for the investigation of a rural enterprise cluster outlined in Section 1.7.1.

-Table 8 identifies that the Mundijong District Structure Plan area has the capacity to accommodate approximately 59.179 residents which aligns with the Mundijong District Structure Plans population forecast.
+Table 8 identifies that the Mundijong District Structure Plan area has the capacity to accommodate approximately 58,000 residents.
 It is important that precincts without existing LSPs endeavour to meet the targets identified in Table 8 to align not only with State planning expectations for infrastructure provision but also with the Mundijong Development Contribution Plan.